kratoszmx/codexdocs/docs/concepts/oauth.md

 <Warning>
-  Anthropic's public Claude Code docs say direct Claude Code use stays within Claude subscription limits.
-Separately, Anthropic told OpenClaw users on **April 4, 2026 at 12:00 PM PT / 8:00 PM BST** that **OpenClaw counts as a third-party harness**.
-Existing Anthropic token profiles remain technically usable in OpenClaw, but Anthropic says the OpenClaw path now requires **Extra Usage** (pay-as-you-go billed separately from the subscription) for that traffic.
+  Anthropic's public Claude Code docs say direct Claude Code use stays within Claude subscription limits, and Anthropic staff told us OpenClaw-style Claude CLI usage is allowed again.
+OpenClaw therefore treats Claude CLI reuse and `claude -p` usage as sanctioned for this integration unless Anthropic publishes a new policy.

   For Anthropic's current direct-Claude-Code plan docs, see [Using Claude Code with your Pro or Max